 These sophisticated features continuously monitor pipeline operation to immediately respond to any changes, mitigate environmental impacts and optimize construction and operation of the Atlantic to Pacific Pipeline Project.

 The pipeline system consists of parallel pipelines for crude oil.
-The target throughput for the system is more than 4.2 Million barrels of product per day.
+The target throughput for the system is 4.2 Million barrels of product per day.

-Pumping Stations are situated in each Marine Terminal for transferring products from storage facilities to the appropriate pipeline.
-Additional pumping stations are located along the utility corridor in order to maintain product flow and pressure.
+Pumping and valve stations are situated in each Marine Terminal for transferring products from storage facilities to the appropriate pipeline.
+Additional pumping and valve stations are located along the pipeline in order to maintain product flow and pressure.

-Each pumping station has its own power plant with sufficient generating and backup storage capacity to operate each pumping station.
+Each pumping and valve station has its own power plant with sufficient generating and backup storage capacity to operate each pumping station.

 Storage facilities are constructed according to state of the art standards, including discreet compartmentalization, protective dikes, surface water monitoring and protection, fire suppression, and tropical storm/hurricane resistant structures.